-plan is run, the directory and Terraform workspace are Locked until the pull request merged or the plan is manually deleted.
+plan is run, the directory and Terraform workspace are Locked until the pull request is merged or closed, or the plan is manually deleted.

 If another user attempts to